George Williams (footballer, born 1993): Bristol Rovers

 On 21 January 2021 with just six months remaining on his contract, Williams joined Bristol Rovers for an undisclosed fee.
 He made his debut that weekend in a 2–0 away defeat to Oxford United, coming off of the bench to replace Abu Ogogo in the 67' minute.

 Cambridge United

 On 25 June 2021, Williams joined League One side Cambridge United on a free transfer, returning to the division following Bristol Rovers' relegation.
 He made his Cambridge debut against Oxford United in a 1-1 draw.

+He was released at the end of the 2022–23 season.

+Mansfield Town

+On 17 July 2023, Williams signed for League Two club Mansfield Town on an initial one-year deal with the option for a further year.